Skip to main content

 Think before you spend to save.
 Sometimes items on sale may be close to their expiration dates.
 If that is the case, then plan to use the item in the next few days.
 “Buy One, Get One” offers are common at the grocery store.
 Before you buy, think of whether you need the item, and if you could use the item before it goes bad.
 Also consider whether this item can be frozen.
 Other popular offers include bulk deals, such as getting 10 items for $10.
 With these, be sure to read the fine print on the price tag carefully.
 In some cases, this offer is really one item for $1 and you do not necessarily need to buy 10 items to take advantage of the deal.

 Beware of buzzwords.
 Food packaging sometimes uses special buzzwords like “healthy” and “natural”.
 These words are not regulated and do not necessarily mean that they are good choices.
 Luckily, the Nutrition Facts label can help you make the best choices for you and your family.
-Learn more about how to read the Nutrition Facts label, here.
+Visit the Nutrition Facts Labels page to learn more.

 Image